djstillme/modular-pendulum/README.md

 ## Installation

 All of the dependencies are provided in a conda environment, ensure that you have the conda-forge channel enabled, and conda channel_priority set to flexible before trying to install the environment or it may not generate correctly.
-You may also have to the libmamba solver enabled in your conda config.
+You may also need the libmamba solver enabled in your conda config.

 ```
 conda env create -f environment.yml